 Who has created all these fractal pictures?

-Where did you learn to create them?
+Where did you learn to create these fractal images?

 Any source of inspiration?